“What’s the deal with the wooden box?” I asked one of the long-time members of the church.

 Of course, it’s hard to please everyone.
 Today some believe that the passing of the plates in a worship service has become perfunctory and diminishes the worship experience.
 And meanwhile, using digital tools for giving raises yet more questions.
 Does online giving promote individualism and detract from corporate worship?
 Should churches allow people to give with credit cards, especially given all we know about how some struggle with debt?

-Modern Tools Enhance Spirituality
+Online Giving Tools Enhance Spirituality

 These questions have merit.
-Overall, however, I believe the spiritual benefits of digital giving outweigh the potential negative impact on a congregation.
+Overall, however, I believe the spiritual benefits of online giving outweigh the potential negative impact on a congregation.
 We can’t go back in time and I doubt it’s a good idea to go back to wooden boxes or—for that matter—requesting pure gold pieces.
 Churches must consider the practical aspects of a changing culture.
 We’re a digital society.
 The church needs to have ways to give online.

 Though online giving methods are clearly practical, do they have a spiritual quality to them?
 In short, yes.
 Let me give you four spiritual benefits of online giving.